Updated: Jun 29, 2021

 Two days in Jaisalmer(Day 2):

-Play some old hindi songs on your car and feel the vibe of the ride while passing through the Thar desert.
-You can see wind mills everywhere along with the largest television tower of the country.
+Play some old Hindi songs on your car and feel the vibe of the ride while passing through the Thar desert.
+You can see windmills everywhere along with the largest television tower in the country.

-Tanot Mata Temple: This mysterious temple came into notice during the 1971 Indo Pak war as no mortars and bombs fired by Pakistani army blasted inside the temple campus.
-This temple is now being taken care of by Boarder security force.
-Alongside the temple there is a Mazar of pir baba.
+Tanot Mata Temple: This mysterious temple came into notice during the 1971 Indo-Pak war as no mortars and bombs fired by the Pakistani army blasted inside the temple campus.
+This temple is now being taken care of by the border security force.
+Alongside the temple, there is a Mazar of pir baba.
 Give this place a visit.

-Longewala Yudh Sthal: The place where the most accurate operation of the Idian Army took place where only 120 Indian soldiers of the Sikh regiment leaded by Major Kuldeep Singh Chandpuri defeated a whole tank regiment of Pakistani army consisting of nearly 3000 Pak soldiers.
-The destroyed Pakistani tanks are still there at the same condition.
+Longewala Yudh Sthal: The place where the most accurate operation of the Indian Army took place where only 120 Indian soldiers of the Sikh regiment led by Major Kuldeep Singh Chandpuri defeated a whole tank regiment of the Pakistani army consisting of nearly 3000 Pak soldiers.
+The destroyed Pakistani tanks are still there in the same condition.

-The bunkers of the Indian army and the small route connecting the bunkers which were built in a short span of time during that day are still in same condition.
-Some anti tank mines are still there and therefore some of the locations are barricaded by wire.
+The bunkers of the Indian army and the small route connecting the bunkers which were built in a short span of time during that day are still in the same condition.
+Some anti-tank mines are still there and therefore some of the locations are barricaded by wire.

-There is a war museum now where you can see the captured Pakistani weapons and other equipments.
+There is a war museum now where you can see the captured Pakistani weapons and other equipment.